 If you are in a program that helps pay for your Part D drugs, some information in this Evidence of Coverage may not apply to you.
-We send you a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (LIS Rider) that tells you about your Part D drug coverage.
-If you don't have this insert, please call Member Services and ask for the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (LIS Rider).
-Phone numbers for Member Services are on the back cover of this booklet.
+We send you a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (also known as the "Low Income Subsidy Rider" or the "LIS Rider") that tells you about your Part D drug coverage.
+If you don't have this insert, please call Member Services and ask for the LIS Rider.
+Phone numbers for Member Services are printed on the back cover of this booklet.